On Direct Estimation of Density Parameters and Hubble Constant for $\Lambda$CDM Universe using Hubble Measurements: Introduction

-Another two interesting powerful procedures are $Om$ and $Omh^{2}$ diagnostics for a null test of the $\Lambda$CDM model.~\cite{Sahni_2008} developed $Om(z)$ diagnostic to express the density components of the universe in terms of redshift and corresponding Hubble parameter for flat $\Lambda$CDM universe. $Om(z)$ is the matter density parameter ($\Omega_{0m}$) at a particular redshift.~\cite{Sahni_2008} also defined two-point diagnostic $Om(z_{i},z_{j})=Om(z_{i})-Om(z_{j})$ for null test of flat $\Lambda$CDM model of the universe.~\cite{Shafieloo_2012} modified the two-point diagnostic defining by $Omh^{2}(z_{i},z_{j})=Omh^{2}(z_{i})-Omh^{2}(z_{j})$, where $\Omega_{0m}h_{0}^{2}$ is denoted by $Omh^{2}(z)$ and $h_{0}$ is the Hubble constant in $100kmMpc^{-1}sec^{-1}$ unit. $Omh^{2}(z_{i},z_{j})$ is also a powerful probe for null test of the flat $\Lambda$CDM universe~\citep{Shafieloo_2012,Sahni_2014}.~\cite{Sahni_2014} utilized the two-point diagnostic $Omh^{2}(z_{i},z_{j})$ for the null test using three Hubble parameter measurements ($H(z)$) estimated by {\it baryon acoustic oscillation} (BAO) technique.
-These three $H(z)$ were that the $H(z=0)$ measured by~\cite{Riess_2011} and~\cite{Planck_2013}, the $H(z=0.57)$ from Sloan Digital Sky Survey Data Release $9$ (SDSS DR$9$)~\citep{Samushia_2013}, and the $H(z=2.34)$ from Ly$\alpha$ forest in SDSS DR$11$~\citep{Delubac_2015}.
-Using these three $H(z)$,~\cite{Sahni_2014} showed that their null test experiment gives a strong tension with the value of $\Omega_{0m}h_{0}^{2}$ from~\cite{Planck_2013}. $Om(z_{i}, z_{j})$ and $Omh^{2}(z_{i}, z_{j})$ diagnostics were also applied by~\cite{Zheng_2016} for three different models ($\Lambda$CDM, wCDM and Chevalier-Polarski-Linder(CPL;~\cite{Chevalier_2001,Linder_2003})) of the flat universe.
-They also found significant tension with~\cite{Planck_2013} results, for each of these three models.
+where $Omh^{2}$ is the estimator of $\Omega_{0m}h_{0}^{2}$.
+Furthermore, $h_{0}$ is the Hubble constant in $100 \ \rm{kmMpc^{-1}sec^{-1}}$ unit.
+Following Eqn.~\ref{Omh2_two_point}, $Omh^{2}(z_{i},z_{j})$ is a powerful probe for null test of the flat $\Lambda$CDM universe~\cite{Shafieloo_2012,Sahni_2014}.
+Sahni \etal(2014)~\cite{Sahni_2014} utilized the two-point diagnostic $Omh^{2}(z_{i},z_{j})$ for the null test using three Hubble parameter measurements ($H(z)$) estimated by {\it baryon acoustic oscillation} (BAO) technique.
+These specific three $H(z)$ are $H(z=0)$ measured by Riess \etal(2011)~\cite{Riess_2011} and the Planck Collaboration XVI (2014)~\cite{Planck_2013}, $H(z=0.57)$ from Sloan Digital Sky Survey Data Release $9$ (SDSS DR$9$)~\cite{Samushia_2013}, and $H(z=2.34)$ from Ly$\alpha$ forest in SDSS DR$11$~\cite{Delubac_2015}.
+Using these three $H(z)$, Sahni \etal(2014)~\cite{Sahni_2014} showed that their null test experiment gives a strong tension with the value of $\Omega_{0m}h_{0}^{2}$ from the Planck Collaboration XVI (2014)~\cite{Planck_2013}. $Om(z_{i}, z_{j})$ and $Omh^{2}(z_{i}, z_{j})$ diagnostics are also applied by Zheng \etal(2016)~\cite{Zheng_2016} for three different models ($\Lambda$CDM, wCDM and Chevalier-Polarski-Linder(CPL;~\cite{Chevalier_2001,Linder_2003})) of the flat universe.
+They also found significant tension with the Planck Collaboration XVI (2014)~\cite{Planck_2013} results, for each of these three models.